New Orphan Houses, Ashley Down

 The New Orphan Houses, Ashley Down, commonly known as the Muller Homes, were an orphanage in the district of Ashley Down, in the north of Bristol.
-They were built between 1849 and 1870 by the Prussian evangelist George Müller to show the world that God not only heard, but answered, prayer.
+They were built between 1849 and 1870 by the Prussian evangelist George Müller to show the world that God not only heard, but answered, prayers.
 The five Houses held 2,050 children at any one time and some 17,000 passed through their doors before the buildings were sold to Bristol City Council in 1958.

 Background

 The work of George Müller and his wife with orphans began in 1836 with the preparation of their own home at 6 Wilson Street, Bristol for the accommodation of thirty girls.
 At that time, there were very few orphanages in the country - there was accommodation for only 3,600 orphans in England.
 Orphans tended to go to "homes for foundlings" or the workhouses, which were akin to slave labour.
 In his Annual Report for 1861, Müller informs that there is still "entirely inadequate accommodation" in the UK and that admission was by votes for most of the available homes.
 This, he said, made it "difficult, if not impossible, for the poorest and most destitute of persons, to avail themselves of them. ... ..
 Thousands of votes, sometimes even many thousands, are required, in order that the candidate should be successful.
 But the really poor and destitute have neither time, nor money, nor ability, nor influence, to set about canvassing for votes; and therefore, with rare exceptions, they derive no benefit from such Institutions".
 Although Müller ran the orphanage on Christian principles, no regard was made to the religious denomination of the orphan.
 Müller's only requirements for admission were that the child be born in wedlock, that both parents were dead and that the child be in needy circumstances.